 - As you have successfully restarted the service, now the VPN should connect to your Windows PC.

-- Click on Windows search field and type Services
+- Click on the Windows search field and type Services

 - Open the Services window